berlala/global_racetrajectory_optimization/trajectory_planning_helpers/README.md

 Please keep in mind that some of the functions are designed to work on a closed (race-) track and might therefore not work properly on a common street network.

+This part of the code will NOT be imported as the running codes after setup process.
+The real running codes are in ./Lib/site-packages/trajectory_planning_helpers (for Anaconda envs).

 # List of components
 * `angle3pt`: Calculates angle by turning from a to c around b.
 * `calc_ax_profile`: Calculate the longitudinal acceleration profile for a given velocity profile.